 - Rising corruption in politics is responsible for the rise of political elites who believe in interest-oriented rather than nation-oriented programs and policies.

 - Complicated laws and procedures isolate ordinary people from seeking any kind of help from governments.

-- Big industrialist funds, politicians will have to pay a high price for elections.
-Bribing politicians have influence and bribing politicians to buy votes.
+- With big industrialist funds, politicians will have to pay a high price for elections.
+Bribing politicians have influenced and bribing politicians to buy votes.

 - The sheer size of the population coupled with illiteracy and poor economic infrastructure give rise to endemic corruption in public life.

 Biggest Corruption Scam

 Some of the most infamous scams are the HD Submarine scam, the Petrol Pump scam, the Churhat lottery scam, the Fodder scam, the Bitumen scam, the JMM bribery case, the Sugar scam, and the Bofors scam.
 Securities scam (1992) snatched Rs 5000 to 9000 crore from the stock market and financial institutions.